 - Madison Rayne in her later years in TNA.

 - Mockingly used in The Bible with the crown of thorns forced on Jesus Christ.
 It's usually portrayed as a bulky circlet.

 - The Super Mario series averts the association of Princesses with tiaras by giving Princess Peach a heavy gold circlet decked out in sparkly jewels.
+(Heavy enough to be a powerful melee weapon, even.)
 Her crown is also a treasure in Pikmin 2 (the first region, as far away as you can get from the landing site).
 Daisy and Rosalina also wear similar crowns as well.

 - In Angry Birds, some of the bigger and tougher Pigs wear crowns.
 Such attire is usually switched with whatever headgear is appropriate for the level's theme, however.

-- Princess Zelda from The Legend of Zelda series games normally wears a circlet.
+- Princess Zelda from The Legend of Zelda series games normally wears a thin circlet.

 - Slowking from Pokémon has a Shellder (who is normally bivalve-shaped, but becomes gastropod-shaped if evolved with Slowpoke) for a crown.